bonsai-rx/machinelearning/docs/articles/LinearDynamicalSystems/lds-installation-guide-linux.md

 This guide is meant for users to install the package from scratch. *Note* to use this package to run the examples, you must install the necessary Bonsai packages through the Bonsai package manager.
 Alternatively, you can follow along with the [Examples](../../../examples/README.md) installation guide to learn how to bootstrap the Bonsai and python environments directly from the repo provided.

-## Note on Installing Bonsai on Linux
+## Notes on Installing Bonsai on Linux (Ubuntu)

 Bonsai on Linux is not as straightforward as installing on Windows and is still being actively tested and optimized.
-If you wish to use Bonsai on Linux, be sure to read the [Linux Installation Guide](https://github.com/orgs/bonsai-rx/discussions/1101) for important information regarding how to install underlying Bonsai dependencies such as OpenGL, OpenAL, OpenCV, etc., for use in Bonsai workflows.
+Currently, Bonsai support has only been tested on Ubuntu 22.04.
+If you wish to try Bonsai on Linux, be sure to read the [Linux Installation Guide](https://github.com/orgs/bonsai-rx/discussions/1101) for important information regarding how to install underlying Bonsai packge dependencies, such as OpenGL, OpenAL, OpenCV, etc., for use in Bonsai workflows.

 ### Dependencies